rhysbrooks1/CS321-002-s25-team-09/README.md

 - If you want to do the extra credit part where you write a Java data wrangler class.
 - To understand how real life projects in cybersecurity, data science, and artificial intelligence often require complex data wrangling.
-- To be exposed to using regula expressions in dealing with complex pattern matching in text.
+- To be exposed to using regular expressions in dealing with complex pattern matching in text.

 ### 3.1.1 Demo
 Here is a [demo](demo/Log-File-Wrangling-Demo.md) that provides a walk-through of using a text